-The east of the parish follows Cat’s Water, previously known as the Muscat River, an ancient channel of the River Nene.
+The east of the parish follows Cat’s Water, previously known as the Muscat River, an ancient tributary of the River Nene.
 Just to the south of the Lincolnshire border at the northerly tip is Singlesole farm.
 In the 12th century in the time of Richard I it was the site of the hermitage of Singlesholt.
 In the 13th century a chapel dedicated to St. Michael was built there and in 1541 this was given to the Bishop of Peterborough Cathedral.
 None of this survives today but the farm retains a similar name.

 The total area of the parish is 11 square kilometres or 4.2 square miles.
 The perimeter is approximately 21km or 13 miles in length.